 iPhone screen displays iPhone is Disabled.
-Connect to iTunes after entering wrong password multiple times.
+Connect to iTunes after entering the wrong password multiple times.
 When you face this situation, you wonder why my iPhone is disabled and what to do to unlock it!
 Well, I have your back.
-Follow this step by step guide to bring back your iPhone to the life.
+Follow this step by step guide to bring back your iPhone to life.

 So, for How Long is Your iPhone Disabled?

 The very first thing you should do before going on to find a solution to fix the iPhone is disabled error is to check the waiting period.
 It’s because it can save you from going through a lengthy workaround.

 Take a look at the error messages that appear after the number of wrong passcode entries.

 - 6 incorrect passcode attempts: iPhone is disabled.
 Try again in 1 minute